rivkaar/Development-of-Rules-Based-Security-System-and-Intel-SGX/README.md

 # Development-of-Rules-Based-Security-System-and-Intel-SGX
+The main project is placed in final_project directory.
-In order to enable This project ,the following command must be done:
+In order to enable this project ,the following command must be done:

 Install retdec-cpp library on windows with visual studio 2015: